 Dental Sealants - The RHN educates over 500 third graders every year on good oral hygiene practices and then applies sealants and other preventive measures to those children who need such services to help protect their teeth from decay.

-Improving Compliance with Health Screening Guidelines - we conduct media campaigns, run a Speaker’s Bureau and distribute personal checklists that contain screening guidelines for an entire family.
+Improving Compliance with Health Screening Guidelines - We have sponsored over 10,000 TV and radio ads.
+Distributed personal checklists that contain screening guidelines for an entire family, and sponsored several health screeening fairs.
 Compliance levels with many screening guidelines is very high, but we still need to improve compliance rates for mammograms and pap smears.

 Enrolling Uninsured Children and Families for Health Insurance Coverage - The sad and frustrating fact is that nearly all of our uninsured children are eligible for coverage given existing State programs – Child Health Plus (CHP) and Medicaid.
 But, a large percentage of children remain unenrolled because many parents are either unaware of the programs, think they do not qualify or are unable to complete the forms.